secwexen/security-playbooks/playbooks/privilege-escalation/token-manipulation.md

 Do not terminate or modify relevant processes, accounts, tokens, or logs before required evidence preservation and appropriate authorization have been considered.

 ## Related Detection Rules

-No dedicated token-manipulation detection rule is currently available in the repository.

 ## Related Playbooks